 By Atul Bhatia, CFA

-Fed Chair Jerome Powell’s widely anticipated keynote address at the monetary policy symposium in Jackson Hole, Wyoming, took a hawkish tone, emphasizing the central bank’s commitment to fighting inflation, even if it results in slower growth and higher unemployment.
+Fed Chair Jerome Powell’s widely anticipated keynote address at the monetary policy symposium in Jackson Hole, Wyoming, took a hawkish tone, emphasising the central bank’s commitment to fighting inflation, even if it results in slower growth and higher unemployment.
 Price stability, he argued, is a prerequisite to stable, long-term growth and robust job creation.

 While we don’t dispute that monetary policy is critical to the overall economy and market pricing, we think speeches such as Powell’s likely offer less insight into future Fed actions than may first appear, and that the split in market reaction – where equity prices have declined more significantly than bonds – reflects that underlying reality.

-Fed forecasts rarely realized
+Fed forecasts rarely realised

 Two-year-ahead projection significantly different from actual future rates

 Line chart comparing the Federal Reserve’s median projection for interest rates at a date two years in the future with the actual level of interest rates in 2 years.
 The chart shows consistent differences between the Fed’s estimates and actual values, with differences of at least two percent for nearly four of the eight years for which we have data for the period of January 2012 through June 2022.